 It provides a versatile solution that can be simple or complex, depending on the unique requirements of the user.
 WordPress also provides a great starting point for eCommerce businesses with free plugins like WooCommerce and the ability to control your own SEO with plugins like Yoast.

 Open source systems can move quickly to keep up to date with consumer trends and changes in technology, whilst giving companies flexibility in what they do with their website.

-Why not get in contact with us at Jigowatt and find out how an open source CMS can enhance your business.
+Why not get in contact with us at Jigowatt, find out more about how we use WordPress for our website development and how an open source CMS can enhance your business.